Bread pudding: Americas

 In Brazil, bread pudding is known as "pudim de pão".
 The dish consists of bread, eggs, milk, condensed milk, butter, vanilla extract, and a pinch of cinnamon (optional).
 However, all the ingredients are mixed together in a blender and poured into a bundt-like mold (with a hole in the middle) lined with caramelized sugar syrup, which is then baked in a water bath for about 1 hour and a half.
 Afterwards, it is left to cool before unmolding and serving.
 When ready, its appearance can be compared to a creamy yet dense flan.

 In Panama, bread pudding is known as "mamallena".

 In Aruba, bread pudding is known as "pan bolo".

 In Cuba, bread pudding is known as "pudín de pan" and many serve it with a guava marmalade.

 In Chile, bread pudding is known as "colegial" or "budín de pan".

 In Mexico it is simply known as "budín" and is usually made with bolillo leftovers.
 It's typically made with raisins and pecans.

 In the United States, especially Louisiana, bread puddings are typically sweet and served as dessert with a sweet sauce of some sort, such as whiskey sauce, rum sauce, or caramel sauce.

 Europe

 In the United Kingdom, bread pudding is made with seasonings such as nutmeg and cinnamon.
 It is served with a rum or whisky sauce or a hot custard.
+"Nelson Squares" is a bread pudding that sits in between shortcrust pastry.

 In Belgium, particularly Brussels, bread pudding is baked with brown sugar, cinnamon, stale bread, and raisins or apple.

 In Hungary, it is called Máglyarakás (literally, "bonfire") which is baked with whipped egg whites on top.